While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Cons:

-As mentioned, the chronological format isn’t the right choice for everyone, particularly those with little to no work experience, or those whose work history is spotty or blemished.
-For these jobseekers, the perfect resume format is the functional format, which is designed to highlight your strengths and limit the visibility of your weaknesses.
+For these job seekers, the perfect resume format is the functional format, designed to highlight your strengths and limit the visibility of your weaknesses.

-Using the functional resume format helps you to zero-in on your marketable skills.
+Using the functional resume format helps you zero in on your marketable skills.
 Rather than listing your past jobs chronologically and detailing the duties and skills related to each one, the functional resume format instead groups together the critical hard and soft skills you’ve acquired through your education, volunteer work, and life experiences.
 Your work history is included.
 However, it appears as a simple list rather than as the meat and potatoes of the resume.

 Pros: